Star Boating Club

 Star Boating Club is a Wellington based rowing club, situated on the waterfront adjacent to Whairepo Lagoon.
 It is the oldest rowing club in Wellington, having existed since 1866.
 Star is one of New Zealand's oldest active rowing clubs and sporting organisations.
 It is home to rowers of all ages.

-Its club building is classified as a "Category I" ("places of 'special or outstanding historical or cultural heritage significance or value'") historic place by Heritage New Zealand.
+Its club building is classified as a Category 1 Historic Place (places of "special or outstanding historical or cultural heritage significance or value") by Heritage New Zealand.

 History

 Star Boating Club was conceived in 1866, when a meeting was called to discuss "formation of a Wellington Regatta Club".
 The club was formalised as the "Star Regatta Club" in 1867, with four boats.
 The name was changed shortly afterwards to Star Boating Club.
 In 1881, Star and Union Rowing Club Christchurch first instituted 'club rowing races' as they are known today.
 By 1903, Star's membership had blossomed to over 400 people.

 The club went through darker times during the Great Depression, and 150 and 117 Star members shipped out to serve in World War I and II, respectively.
 So many members served in WWII that a 'Star Platoon' was attached to the Wellington Regiment's 'B Company'.

 Star members at the time included George Cooke (the club's top oarsman in the 1920s and 30s who was killed in action in WWII) and Lord Freyberg (of Freyberg Pool fame, former Governor General and Victoria Cross recipient).
 Indeed, the 50th anniversary of the club itself was postponed ten years because of the advent of WWII.

 The club celebrated its 150-year anniversary in 2016.
 It maintains a strong membership of Wellingtonians who still deem it an honour to wear the blue and white colours.